 Emergency Community Support Fund

 Vulnerable populations across Canada continue to be disproportionately affected by the Covid-19 pandemic.
 Marginalized groups, youth, children and the elderly, essential workers, and newcomers are just some of the communities that are facing increased challenges right now.
-Launched on May 19, 2020, the Government of Canada’s new Emergency Community Support Fund (ECSF) aims to provide additional and much-needed assistance to charities and non-profit organizations serving vulnerable populations.
+Round Two launched on September 28, the Government of Canada’s Emergency Community Support Fund (ECSF) aims to provide additional and much-needed assistance to charities and non-profit organizations serving vulnerable populations.
 The Government of Canada is flowing funds through national networks, including Community Foundations of Canada, United Way Centraide Canada, and the Canadian Red Cross.
 We are proud to be working with CFC and the Government of Canada to deliver funding locally to The County to ensure that our most vulnerable citizens are safe and healthy.

 The Red Cross, The United Way and Community Foundations of Canada are all involved and have allocations, in some cases for separate areas of support.
 Consult this graphic for the details of where best to apply.
 Infographic available here.